-Phase Type of Situation Notification Procedures Phase II (Includes exams Situation where advance notice is possible Student should notify Assistant Dean for Essentials Core.
-Assistant Dean for Essentials Core notifies the Course Director and an Assistant Dean for Student Affairs. or assessments in FDC or other Longitudinal Curriculum) Situations where advance notice is NOT possible (e.g., illness or emergency) Student should notify Assistant Dean for Essentials Core as soon as possible.
-Assistant Dean for Essentials Core notifies the Course Director and an Assistant Dean for Student Affairs.
-Phase III or Phase IV (Includes exams Situation where advance notice is possible In general students are not permitted to miss scheduled exams in Phase III clerkships outside of emergency or acute illness, see below.
-This includes scheduled make-up exams. or assessments in FDC or other Longitudinal Curriculum) Situation where advance notice is NOT possible (e.g., major emergency) Major emergencies or illnesses will only be considered if they occur within 48 hours of a scheduled exam or prevent a student from participating in any clerkship activities.
+Phase Type of Situation Notification Procedures Phase III or Phase IV Situation where advance notice is possible In general students are not permitted to miss scheduled exams in Phase III clerkships outside of emergency or acute illness, see below.
+This includes scheduled make-up exams.
+(Includes exams or assessments in Longitudinal Curriculum) Situation where advance notice is NOT possible (e.g., major emergency) Major emergencies or illnesses will only be considered if they occur within 48 hours of a scheduled exam or prevent a student from participating in any clerkship activities.
 Notify appropriate Block, Course or Clerkship Director and an Assistant Dean of Student Affairs as soon as possible.
 Approval by the Assistant Dean of Student Affairs is required to delay an exam.
 Student will be required to make up exam on designated date